Members & Directors

 Colin Hopkins MBE

 Colin is Executive Director of RSA Academies and has strategic oversight of the Royal Society of Arts’ academies in the West Midlands.
 Previously he was Director of Education for Lichfield Diocese (2006-18).
-He is also a Trustee of St Bart’s and the Small Schools Multi-Academy Trusts and Chair of Lichfield Cathedral School.
+He is also a Trustee of St Bart’s Multi Academy Trust and of the Amadeus Learning Partnership and a Member of the Staffordshire Schools Multi-Academy Trust.
 Colin was awarded an MBE in 2018 for services to education.

 I am retired from full-time employment but have been a Staffordshire County Councillor (SCC) for Needwood Division for the past 3 years.
 I have two adult sons, both of whom had the benefit of an excellent education at John Taylor High School, Barton under Needwood.
 With my links to the John Taylor (MAT) through being a local councillor and a former parent, I have always kept an interest in the progress of the schools and have been extremely proud of their achievements.